 Hotlines

-NEDA: Contact the Helpline: The National Eating Disorders Association website offers information about the counseling they offer via their helpline.
+NEDA: Contact the Hotline: The National Eating Disorders Association website offers information about the counseling they offer via their helpline.

 Talk to Someone Now: The National Suicide Prevention Lifeline has both a phone number and an online chat option for those who are considering suicide.